kpich/umap-grid/README.md

 ./umap_grid --data=[your_csv].csv
 ```

-This will populate a directory called `results` and display the plots therein
+After a few minutes this will populate a directory called `results` and display the
-at `http://locahost:5000`.
+plots therein at `http://locahost:5000`.
 Press control-c to exit.

 Other params you can pass to `umap_grid`:
 - `--num_seeds`: the number of different rand seeds to try.